default search action

 gff2ps: visualizing genomic annotations.
 743-744 - Kevin G. Becker, Shawnte L. White, Jerri Muller, James Engel:

 BBID: the biological biochemical image database.
-745-746 - Alexey Lagunin, Alla Stepanchikova, Dmitrii Filimonov, Vladimir Poroikov:
+745-746 - Alexey Lagunin, Alla Stepanchikova, Dmitrii Filimonov

 PASS: prediction of activity spectra for biologically active substances.
 747-748